How to Hire a Custom Builder, Part 1: The Dream Phase

 Step 3: Find a home builder that will build a home to match your needs

 “Which builder is the right builder?”
-In order for your dream home to become reality, you need to find the most suitable builder for your dream home.
+In order for your dream home to become reality, you need to find the best custom home builder for your dream home.
 Home builders can range from smaller local businesses to larger regional firms and can specialize in different styles and types of homes, particularly production homes, semi-custom, or custom homes.
 The builder’s style, specialty, price range, and reputation should all play an important role in your decision.
 However, there are several important factors that need to be considered specifically:

 Is the builder willing to or capable of building it in the way that you want?
 Different builders have different ranges of customization.
 Many will have a limit to what they’re willing or able to customize to your liking.
 One of the biggest frustrations you can have in home building is paying for a home that isn’t what you wanted in terms of the look or features.

 Does the builder communicate with you effectively and efficiently?
 Good, consistent communication is very important part of having a successful relationship with your builder throughout the entire building process.
 A builder’s failure to communicate at this stage will also lead to poor communication in the future.

 Do you feel that you can trust the builder throughout the process?
 A builder’s reputation often precedes them, which can give you a good indication of whether they’re trustworthy or not.
 A builder with red flags in their reputation—particularly in terms of their trustworthiness—should give you some cause for concern.